Comparing Bankruptcy Options

 The Chapter 13 Bankruptcy Confirmation Hearing

-If you file for Chapter 13 bankruptcy, the court will hold a confirmation hearing.
-This hearing is central to your Chapter 13 case because it is where the court decides whether to approve (or confirm) your proposed repayment plan.
-Once your plan is confirmed, your obligations going forward are reset and your creditors must accept your payments in satisfaction of their claims.
+If you file for Chapter 13 bankruptcy, the court will hold a confirmation hearing at which the court decides whether to approve your proposed repayment plan.
+Once confirmed, your creditors must accept your payments to satisfy their claims.

 -